dumijay/CalDOM/README.md

 _("<q>").elems;
 ```

-Syntax is mostly compatible with jQuery.
-Key difference is CalDom's output functions like val() returns an array of all values instead of jQuery's first-element-only return.
+The syntax is mostly compatible with jQuery.
+The key difference is CalDom's output functions like val() returns an array of all values instead of jQuery's first-element-only return.
 They also accept arrays as inputs.
 Refer the full documentation here.

 # Browser Support
 This is only tested with the latest versions.
 However, CalDom is using native, time-tested DOM API under the hood.
 Thus, it should work just fine with any modern browser.
-Minimum browser support based on MDN compatability specs listed below.
+Minimum browser support based on MDN compatibility specs is listed below.

 * Firefox 3.6+
 * Chrome 1+